sbcgua/abap-package-version-shield/README.md

 # ABAP package version shield

+**ANNOUNCEMENT**: Mid January 2025 the URL `shield.abap.space` will be changed to something else (will announce later) due to luck of funding for the domain name.

 ## Usage

 There is an amazing service [shields.io](https://shields.io/) that produces github status badges.
 In particular, it can retrieve shield configuration from another API.
 This piece of code implements such API endpoint for extracting abap package version.